 The short-cycle formative and summative assessments are standards-based and provide a comprehensive picture of student performance on curriculum-based assessments.
-They support day-to-day instructional decision-making and inform actions around curriculum adjustments, professional development, and ongoing implementation support.
+They support day-

 Considerations for Virtual Models

 All assessment types can be completed online during virtual learning, synchronously or asynchronously.
 The District is exploring ways to ensure equitable administration and testing-taking opportunities for students based on the technology they have available at home and other factors.